 The following experts were appointed by the IRZ to take part:

-Prof. Dr. Hansjürgen Bratzke, former Head of the Institute of Legal and Forensic Medicine at the University of Frankfurt,
+- Dr. Lars Oesterhelweg, Deputy Director of the Institute of Legal and Forensic Medicine at Charité Berlin,

-Senior Public Prosecutor Ralph Knispel, Head of Department at the Public Prosecutor's Office in Berlin and Head of the Vereinigung Berliner Staatsanwälte e.V.
-(Berlin association of public prosecutors) and
+- Senior Public Prosecutor Ralph Knispel, Head of the Capital Offences Department at the Public Prosecutor's Office in Berlin and President of the Berliner Staatsanwälte e.V.
+(Berlin association of public prosecutors),

-The project activities are set to continue in the autumn with a study visit by a Moroccan delegation to Berlin.
+The project activities are set to continue in June 2018 with a study visit by a Moroccan delegation to Berlin.